hyper4saken/My-Daily-Arch-DOTs/README.md

 ## Terminal:
 Kitty

+## Why there is no detail description
-> I am too lazy to write configs
+> I am too lazy to write configs and also README.
+I think i should move to Emacs